Kino (software): Features

 Kino can import raw DV-AVI and DV files, as well as capture footage from digital camcorders using the raw1394 and dv1394 libraries.
 It can also import (as well as export) multiple still frames as JPEG, PNG, TIFF, PPM, and others image file types.
 Kino has the ability to export to camcorders using the ieee1394 or video1394 libraries.
 Kino can also export audio as WAV, Ogg Vorbis, MP3 using LAME, or MP2.
 Using FFmpeg, Kino can export audio/video as MPEG-1, MPEG-2, and MPEG-4 and is integrated with DVD Video authoring utilities.

 Some features included in version 1.3.4 include: capture from FireWire cameras, fast and frame-accurate navigation/scrubbing, vi keybindings, storyboard view with drag-n-drop, trimmer with 3 point insert editing, fine-grain thumbnail viewer, support for jog shuttle USB devices, drag-n-drop from file manage, Undo/Redo up to 99X.

 Kino provides a range of audio and video effects and transitions.
 Audio effects include silence, fade in/out, gain envelope, dub (from file), mix (from file), and crossfading support.
-Video effects include black/white, sepia tone, multiple color balance and masking tools, reverse (i.e. inverse or negative), mirror, kaleidescope, swap (flip), fade to/from black, blur (triangle), soft focus, titler and pixelate.
-Transitions include fade to/from color dissolve, push wipe, barn door wipe, color differences, and extensible wipes with numerous common SMPTE wipes (box, bar, diagonal, barn door, clock, matrix, four box, iris, and checkerboard).
+Video effects include black/white, sepia tone, multiple colour balance and masking tools, reverse (i.e. inverse or negative), mirror, kaleidescope, swap (flip), fade to/from black, blur (triangle), soft focus, titler and pixelate.
+Transitions include fade to/from colour dissolve, push wipe, barn door wipe, colour differences, and extensible wipes with numerous common SMPTE wipes (box, bar, diagonal, barn door, clock, matrix, four box, iris, and checkerboard).

 Release history

 Reception

 In reviewing Kino 1.3.4 in January 2012 Terry Hancock of Free Software Magazine found that the application was only suitable for simple or very limited video editing tasks.
-He praised its simplicity and ease-of-learning even for users new to video editing, but criticized its lack of multi-track capabilities and described the process of adding background music or synchronizing new sounds as "laborious".
+He praised its simplicity and ease-of-learning even for users new to video editing, but criticised its lack of multi-track capabilities and described the process of adding background music or synchronizing new sounds as "laborious".
 He concluded: "I'd say it was basically up to editing home movies to get rid of the boring parts.
 I've also found it useful for mining old public-domain videos from the Internet Archive to extract useful snippets of video.
 This, plus its ease of use, make it a valuable niche application, but certainly not for any serious video project".